mrisher/smtp-sts/spec.md

   this domain.
 For example, "*.example.com,*.example.net" indicates that mail for this domain might be handled by any MX whose hostname is a subdomain of "example.com" or "example.net."
-* a: The mechanism to use to authenticate this policy itself.
+* a: The mechanisms available to use to authenticate this policy itself (required, comma-separated list).
 See the section _Policy_ _Authentication_ for more details.
 Possible values are:
   * webpki:URI, where URI points to an HTTPS resource at the recipient domain that serves the same policy text.
   * dnssec: Indicating that the policy is expected to be served over DNSSEC.
-* c: Constraints on the recipient MX's TLS certificate (plain-text, required).
-  See the section _Policy_ _Validation_ for more details.
+* c: Constraints on the recipient MX's TLS certificate (plain-text, required, comma-separated list).
+See the section _Policy_ _Validation_ for more detais.
 Possible values are:
   * webpki: Indicating that the TLS certificate presented by the recipient MX must be valid according to the "web PKI" mechanism.
   * tlsa: Indicating that the TLS certificate presented by the recipient MX must